ARM-software/abi-aa/pauthabielf64/pauthabielf64.rst

 RELRO then the GOT does not need to be signed.

-As a majority of platforms support RELRO and assuming a RELRO GOT simplifies the ABI this document will assume an unsigned GOT.
+As a majority of platforms support RELRO and assuming a RELRO GOT simplifies the ABI, this document will assume an unsigned GOT.
 An optional appendix describes how a GOT can be signed.

 PLT GOT signing